Home –> Programs (Download) –> eml2mbx | [ ] |

 Options:

-/a The mails will be appended to existing mbox files with the same name, rather than overwrite them.
+The mails will be appended to existing mbox files with the same name, rather than

 By default, the mails from each subdirectory are packed to an individual mbox file.